 The arms appear discontinuous and patchy, and the galaxy appears to have a large number of them, which makes M63 a prototype for a class of spiral galaxies called flocculent spirals.
 About 30 percent of known spiral galaxies are flocculent.
 Only 10 percent are grand design spirals, and the remaining majority are multi-armed.

 The best time to observe the Sunflower Galaxy from northern latitudes is in March, April, and May.
 Even though the constellation Canes Venatici is a relatively faint one, M63 is not difficult to find.
 It can be located using the stars of the nearby Big Dipper.
 The galaxy lies about two thirds of the way from Alkaid, the star marking the tip of the Dipper’s handle, to Cor Caroli, the brightest star in Canes Venatici.
 M63 lies some 14 degrees to the southwest of Alkaid.

 The Sunflower Galaxy is not an easy object to view in binoculars.
 In a 3.1-inch refractor, it can be identified as a galaxy, but the details and spiral arms aren’t visible.
 A 6-inch telescope reveals the galaxy’s bright core and an oval patch of nebulosity around it.
 The spiral structure is only visible in 8-inch telescopes or larger instruments.

-A Type Ia supernova, SN 1971I, triggered by a violent explosion of a white dwarf, was detected in the galaxy on May 25, 1971.
+A Type Ia supernova, designated SN 1971I, was detected in the galaxy on May 25, 1971.
 It was observed in one of M63’s spiral arms and reached a peak magnitude of 11.8.